desmchoy/BinaryClust/README.md

 1. A CyTOF FCS file (formats prior to FCS 3.1 not tested)
 2. A cell classification file in CSV format

+##### The FCS File
+Please remove spaces and special characters from the file name as they will interfer with the code

 ##### The Cell Classification File
 The cell stratification file should be in CSV format.
 An example is shown below.
 ```